MicrochipTech/RNWFxx_Python_OOB/readme.md

 Two commands are defined in the provided template.
 Under the "Commands" tab there is a "Reboot Delay" and a "Message" command.
 Note "commands" such as this cannot be added to a user created "dashboard"

-**"Reboot Delay"**, when sent from Azure, will instruct the RNWF02PC to completely reboot after a specified time period.
+**"Reboot Delay"**, when sent from Azure, will instruct the RNWFxx to completely reboot after a specified time period.
 That period can be in seconds, minutes or hours.
 The command must follow the syntax shown below.

 * Syntax: PT#?, where '#" is the value for seconds, minutes or hours and '?' must be "S", "M" or "H"
   * Examples: